Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 or go to top]

 ¤ To make changes to the overall note's style, such as the spacing between each note, the numbering style (e.g., font size or spaces before/after the number), how much of the note's text to keep together on a page, etc., see the "Changes...(Part 1)..." section above. ¤ As noted in the "Inheritance" section above, notes get much of their formatting from the default document style.
-You can, of course, add formatting to any individual note's text the same as you would for text in the body of the document.
+You can, of course, add or change formatting to any individual note's text the same as you would for text in the body of the document.
 However (and except where noted), the material below in this section deals with modifying formatting inside the note's text area which then will apply to all notes in that document. ¤ To make your changes permanent ("stick") for future documents, see below.
 Editing the note's

 Editor (see previous